mikadamczyk/mikadamczyk.github.io/presentations/extending-ez-platform-ui/slides/permissions.md

 ## Custom permissions
 ### Roles, Policies and Limitations
+Note:
+eZ Platform's uses the concept of Roles and Policies in order to authorize a User to do something (e.g. read content).
+I will try to focus mostly on Policies.

+A Role is composed of Policies and can be assigned to a User or a User Group.

+A Policy is composed of a combination of module and function.

+Depending on module and function combination, a Policy can also contain Limitations.

 A bundle can expose Policies via a `PolicyProvider` which can be added to `EzPublishCoreBundle`'s DIC extension.
+Note:
+We can do this in AppBundle class.
+In the build method we can retrieve "ezpublish" container extension.
+Then we can add a new policy provider to the internal collection.

 ### PollPolicyProvider